adfinis/virtesk/doc/virtesk-infrastructure-server.rst

     -bash-4.2$ exit

 The user vdi-dbadmin will be used by the system administrator (you!) to administer the database and to change the VM-to-TC-mapping. |br|
-The password for the user vdi-readonly needs to be configured in amoothei-tc-connectspice.
+The password for the user vdi-readonly needs to be configured in virtesk-tc-connectspice.
 It is used to determine the VM that should be displayed on a TC.

 Creating database, grant permissions.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~